2 crew members die during 'incident' on Holland America cruise ship

 “All of us at Holland America Line are deeply saddened by this incident and our thoughts and prayers are with our team members’ families at this difficult time,” the statement said.
 “The safety, security and welfare of all guests and crew are the company’s absolute priority.”

-The cruise line did not offer any further details about the crew members, nor which agency was handling the investigation.
+The cruise line did not offer any further details about the crew members.
+It later said the Bahamas Maritime Authority was leading the investigation.
 The ship set sail out of Fort Lauderdale on March 16 for a seven-night trip.